 If you look at their launch dates, the Alta HR was launched in 2017 and Charge 3 was launched in 2018, clearly Charge 3 seems like an improved version of Alta HR.

 The Alta HR has a width of 15 mm which is much slimmer compared to Charge 3.
 It almost feels like a friendship band with a screen.
-Though it looks good but it sticks out of your wrist because of the thick strap.
+Though it looks good, it sticks out of your wrist because of the thick strap.

 In comparison to Alta HR, Fitbit Charge 3 has a large profile and seems more prominent even when looked from a distance.
 For those looking to make the fitness tracker an integral part of their fashion, Charge 3 offers a much better option.